 Using Leftover Corned Beef Broth for French Onion Soup

 Leftover corned beef broth can make an excellent base for starting a French onion soup.
-This is a guide about using leftover corned beef broth for french onion soup
+This is a page about using leftover corned beef broth for french onion soup

 One more reason to love St. Patrick's Day!
 The leftover broth from boiling that giant corned beef.
 I always freak out when people pour it down the drain because I love to make soup.
 It has so much flavour from hours of stewing, you don't need to add too much to it to make it a flavourful second-hand meal.
 This is my recipe for turning the leftover broth to a delicious French onion soup.